 Non-refrigerated Gourmet Dinner While Camping!?

 Again, dinner is going to be as easy or complicated as you want to make it.
 But one thing for sure, I always recommend a warm dinner when camping.
 It helps you sleep better, you feel more satisfied, and often it keeps you extra warm (on those chilly camping nights).

 Sure you can bring your sad cup of noodles to the campfire, but there are lots of other great instant meals!
-One of the best I have come across are Backpacker’s Pantry like this Pad Thai meal.
-It is gluten free, non GMO, vegetarian, and vegan!
+One of the best I have come across is Backpacker’s Pantry like this Pad Thai meal.
+It is gluten-free, non-GMO, vegetarian, and vegan!
 These actually provide a great source of protein (20g) and are a great alternative option when you don’t want to get out the cookware!

 Vegetarian Pasta & Bread

-This involves a few steps, but ensures a fully satisfied belly at the end of the night.
+This involves a few steps but ensures a fully satisfied belly at the end of the night.
 The best thing is everything in this meal is non-refrigerated.
-Grab a jar of your favorite pasta sauce, a box of your favorite noodles (I like these brown rice flour noodles that are gluten free), some veggies to add to your sauce, and you are set!
-To top it off, you could add a baguette on the fire, and serve warm bread with your pasta.
+Grab a jar of your favorite pasta sauce, a box of your favorite noodles (I like these brown rice flour noodles that are gluten-free), some veggies to add to your sauce, and you are set!
+To top it off, you could add a baguette to the fire, and serve warm bread with your pasta.
 This is a great meal for a large group, and everyone will go to bed happy!

 Vegetarian Chili & Bread

 So there you have it.
 Those are my best go-to non-refrigerated meals for camping.
-There are lots of ideas there, but if you have an even better idea, please share with us!
-I love learning about new recipes, especially with the challenge of cooking on site during camping.
+There are lots of ideas there, but if you have an even better idea, please share it with us!
+I love learning about new recipes, especially with the challenge of cooking on-site during camping.

 Happy cooking & camping!